-The Company, as part of its operations, carries financial instruments consisting of cash, accounts receivable, mortgages receivable, line of credit and loan payable, accounts payable and accrued liabilities and due to related party.
+The Company, as part of its operations, carries financial instruments consisting of cash, mortgages receivable, line of credit and loan payable, accounts payable and due to related party.
 It is management's opinion that the Company is not exposed to significant credit, interest, currency and liquidity risks arising from these financial instruments except as otherwise disclosed.
 All of these financial instruments are carried at amortized cost.